HSan88/camunda-install/README.md

 https://camunda.local/tasklist
 https://camunda.local/operate
 ```
 At this point, Cammunda is fully installed and available, but to use the various Cammunda services, the necessary permissions must be assigned to each service by the Identity service.
-For this purpose, open the following URL in your browser:
+For this purpose, open the following URL in firefox on **Camunda server machine**
 ```
 https://camunda.local/identity
 ```